pedrothecatholic/pedrothecatholic/README.md

 - Hi, I’m @pedrothecatholic
-- I’m interested in HTML, CSS & JS
+- Recently getting into React.js
-- Currently learning object-oriented Programming with PHP
+- Currently working with React Native & Typescript
 - To keep in touch, mail me at: "pedro.sousa21@outlook.com".

 <!---